ictvoip/ictvoip-docs/docs/source/clientadmin/clientadmin.rst

 Low Balance
 *************

-1) When the credit balance falls below the set threshold an alert email is sent during the Daily Autobill CRON.
+1) When the credit balance falls below the set threshold an alert email is sent during the Daily WHMCS CRON.
 A custom email Template located in General Messages must be created with the name "Low Balance Alert" and can include the following as an example:

 ::